Rainbow Serpent: Iconography

 The Serpent has been depicted in rock art in various forms, generally snake-like but sometimes with heads resembling various marsupials (macropods), flying foxes, or in some cases birds.
-Unlike an ordinary snake, it may be depicted with appendages such as animal legs and feet or an unusual tail in rock art.
+Unlike a plain ordinary snake in rock art, the rainbow serpent may be depicted with appendages such as animal legs and feet or an unusual tail.

 The Rainbow Serpent is also representative of Yams and water-lilies.
 Heavy rainfall brought an abundance of both to the land and there is rock art depicting the serpent as a "Yam Serpent".
 Other rock art depicts the Rainbow Serpent with a flying fox head or like attributes.
 On the Arnhem Plateau in Australia, there is also early art depicting the serpent as an urchin or "seaweed like."
 It is believed that early painting of the serpent had similar characteristics to that of a seahorse, for example, a curved body, long nose, and curved tail.
 All depictions of the Rainbow Serpent in rock art are very detailed and similar across Australia.
 The main regional differences found between the serpent rock art are in the tail of the serpent and the head of the serpent; some have 3 tails and others, a crocodile's tail.